hyeyoungjo/video-pose-estimation/README.md

-# Video Pose Estimation
+# Video pose estimation
-It takes a fitness video (with a single person), runs 2D/3D pose estimation, and then outputs JSON files of 2D/3D coordinates of key joints and facial features.
+The VSCode `video3D.py` takes a fitness video (with a single person), runs 2D/3D pose estimation, and then outputs JSON files of 2D/3D coordinates of key joints and facial features.

 ## Environment
 * VSCode 1.71.2